 I saw a similar experience in one of my close friends Sahib, who was bullied in school by saying that you have no father and he hated you, so he left you.

 When this was said in class quarrels to make him suffer internally, he would often start crying that his father had remarried.
-This thing kept breaking him inside for years, while the truth was something else,
+This thing kept breaking him inside for years,

-but now he is a responsible and sensible person because his family did not lack in loving him.
 The Nuffield Foundation report on the effects of single parent households found that such children show a decrease in academic engagement and learning consistency.

 Children often fall behind on homework or school projects, which affects their overall performance, so single parenting has a big impact on a child’s life.